 PY 101 - Introduction to Psychology I

-This course provides a general introduction to the science of human behavior.
+This course covers general introduction to the science of human behavior.
 Topics include the history and scope of psychology, nature/nurture and behavioral adaptation (genetics, evolution, learning), physiological mechanisms of behavior (the nervous system, motivation, sleep, emotion), cognitive mechanisms of behavior (perception, memory), the growth of the mind and person (cognitive development, social development, social cognition, social influences on behavior), personality and disorders (theories of personality, mental disorders and their treatment).

 Add to Portfolio (opens a new window)